v1kt0r1337/ParkingLotTrackerServer/README.md

 ## Tests

+If adding new test files, make certain that the file serverErrorPaths.test.js is the last test file to run.
+This test file will drop the test database, so this database needs to be regenerated.

 To run tests
 ```sh
 $ npm test
 ```

+Warning, both these scripts will end up dropping the test database, the test database need to be regenerated or the next tests will fail.
+To avoid this, comment out the code in serverErrorPaths.test.js.
+HOWEVER!
+Be sure the uncomment this code before next git commit.

 To run the complete test suite
 ```sh
 $ npm run coveralls